KUNM: History

-KUNM began life April 30, 1960, as KNMD, a carrier current AM radio station on the campus broadcast through power lines in campus buildings.
+KUNM began life April 30, 1960, as KNMD, a carrier current AM radio station on the University of New Mexico (UNM) campus broadcast through power lines in campus buildings.
 However, by 1964, fraternity and sorority members, as well as other students living off campus, complained that their student fees were being used to pay for a service they could not receive.
 That year, the Radio Board decided the best solution was to obtain a Federal Communications Commission (FCC) educational broadcast license for a transmitter on Sandia Crest, where television station KNME-TV, partially owned by UNM, was already broadcasting.
 The board ultimately decided in 1965 to broadcast from a transmitter on top of the Student Union Building, with Sandia Crest planned as an expansion later.

 The Board of Regents made the application in March 1966 for a construction permit for 90.1 MHz, which the Federal Communications Commission (FCC) granted on July 18.
 The station desired the call letters KUNM but ran into an objection from another Albuquerque radio station: KBNM, which had adopted those call letters on March 18, 1966.
 As a result, on October 19, 1966, the station went on the air, broadcasting with 3,700 watts of effective radiated power and the provisional call letters KLNB.
 The station was able to claim the KUNM call letters two days later.

 KUNM originally broadcast primarily classical and jazz music, but by 1969 its emphasis had shifted to "underground" rock music in a free-form radio style.

 In 1974, KUNM filed to move its transmitter to Sandia Crest.
 Hubbard Broadcasting, owner of KOB-AM-TV, filed a petition to deny to the application, but the application was conditionally approved in 1975.
 KUNM moved its studios from the Student Union Building to Oñate Hall in 1976, simultaneous with the activation of the Sandia Crest facility.